Richard Bell (artist): Bell's Theorem (2003)

-Pay the Rent (2013)
+Pay the Rent (2022) / Embassy (2013)

 Bell's work Pay the Rent, aka Embassy, a replica of the Aboriginal Tent Embassy, was first displayed in Melbourne in 2013.

-He says that the work "represents a number calculating how much money the Australian Government owes Aboriginal people — and that's just for the rent of the place".
-The interior of the tent functions as a display space, in which videos and other archival materials are shown, and for hosting public talks and performances, and informal conversations.
+In 2022, Pay the Rent debuted at Kassel for Documenta fifteen.
+Bell says that the work "represents a number calculating how much money the Australian Government owes Aboriginal people — and that's just for the rent of the place".

+The interior of the Embassy tent functions as a display space, in which videos and other archival materials are shown, and for hosting public talks and performances, and informal conversations.

+The work has travelled across the world, addressing local differences in race and politics through talks and screenings.

 Pay the Rent has since been erected at Performa 15 in New York City and at the 2019 Venice Biennale in 2019.

-In mid-2022, the work was installed on Friedrichsplatz, in front of Fridericianum, a museum in Kassel, Germany, as part of the international quinquennial exhibition documenta.
+In mid-2022, the work was installed on Friedrichsplatz, in front of Fridericianum, a museum in Kassel, Germany, as part of the international quinquennial exhibition Documenta fifteen.

 Pay the Rent / Embassy was displayed in Adelaide on the forecourt of the Art Gallery of South Australia, as part of Tarnanthi, on 22–23 October 2022.
 It was accompanied by film screenings and talks, as part of the Adelaide Film Festival's new visual arts programme.

-In 2023 the installation will appear at London's Tate Gallery.
+In May to June 2023 the installation appeared at London's Tate Modern museum, installed in the infamous Turbine Hall.

+In June 2024, Pay the Rent, and Embassy, were presented at the RISING: festival in Melbourne.
+The canvass Embassy tent was erected in Melbourne's Federation Square as part of 'The Blak Infinite' program surrounded by painted protest signs reminiscent of the original.
+The tent hosted screenings of Bell's films, Bell’s Theorem (2022) and No Tin Shack (2022), as well the documentary film Ningla A-Na.
+Pay the Rent was exhibited at the State Library Victoria.